stomach pain due to taking anti-inflammatory

 In this article, we'll look at the research that has been done on this topic and what it might mean for people with lower back osteoarthritis.

 La lumbar spine is composed of vertebrae, discs, facets, nerves and ligaments.
-The vertebrae are the bones that make up the spine.
-Each vertebrate is separated from the next by a disc.
+Vertebrae are the bones that make up the spine.
+Each vertebra is separated from the next by a disc.

 The discs act as shock absorbers for the spine.
 The facet joints are located behind each vertebra.
 They connect the vertebrae together and allow the spine to move.

-The nerves are located in the spinal cord and send signals from the brain to the rest of the body.
-The ligaments are located between the vertebrae and hold them together.
+Nerves are located in the spinal cord and send signals from the brain to the rest of the body.
+THE ligaments are located between the vertebrae and hold them together.

 Lumbar osteoarthritis is a condition in which the joints at the bottom of the spine are damaged.